Super Smash Bros. for Nintendo 3DS and Wii U: Gameplay

 New to the series is the ability to customize both existing characters and custom Mii Fighters, altering their attacks and giving them unique power-ups.
 These characters can be transferred between the 3DS and Wii U versions of the game, as well as certain items earned in specific modes.
 Additionally, players can use Amiibo to train computer-controlled players and import them into a match.
 Both versions of the game support local and online multiplayer.
 Whereas local and online matches with friends have fully customizable rules, online matches with strangers are divided into two modes: "For Fun" and "For Glory".
 For Fun features random stages and items, with timed matches only and Omega stages omitted, while For Glory features stock matches with no items exclusively on Omega stages and features both standard Smash and 1-on-1 battles, all of which the player's wins and losses are recorded from For Glory.
 Customized characters, Mii Fighters, and Amiibo cannot be used in online matches against strangers.
 Additionally, solo play once again features Classic mode, which features an intensity setting directly influenced by Masahiro Sakurai's previous project Kid Icarus: Uprising, in which players can make the game more difficult by spending in-game currency to earn greater rewards.
 The Home-Run Contest game from Melee also returns with a competitive variation for up to four players.
 Both versions share two new modes.
 Target Blast has players beat up a ticking bomb before launching it into a set of targets, to earn as many points as possible by causing chain reactions.
 Trophy Rush has players clear out falling crates to build up a Fever meter and quickly earn new trophies and customization items.

 In addition to a moderation system to prevent griefing, the game features an online ranking system called "Global Smash Power" for a player's solo mode score, which shows how many other players someone has outscored, rather than listing their position on a leaderboard.
 Although the game does not feature a ranking system for online matches, matchmaking between players of similar skill levels was introduced.
 Online also features Spectator Mode, where spectators can place bets on other players to win more gold, and Conquest, in which players can support selected characters by playing as them online, earning rewards if their supported team wins, and earning bonus rewards for going on a winning streak.

-Online multiplayer and other online services was discontinued on April 8, 2024.
+Online multiplayer and other online services were discontinued on April 8, 2024.